The BEST time to visit to one of Minnesota’s state parks is always right now.

 Rice Lake State Park is located along a shallow lake where American Indians once harvested wild rice near Owatonna in southern Minnesota.

-The park is heavily wooded and would be lovely any time of year, but, for me, the best time to visit is spring when the woodland floor becomes a vast field of wildflowers.
+The park is heavily wooded and would be lovely any time of year, but, for me, the best time to visit is spring when the woodland floor becomes a vast expanses of wildflowers.
+It’s amazing

 Saint Croix State Park

 Saint Croix State Park, located near Hinckley in northeastern Minnesota, is the state’s largest state park.
 Park activities focus on the St. Croix and Kettle Rivers with scenic trails for hiking, horseback riding, biking, and snowmobiling and great options for water sports.
 Despite a major timber blow-down in 2011, the park is largely heavily wooded — it’s absolutely lovely in fall.

 The park is a bit out-of-the way, so plan to grab a spot in the campground or one of the many seasonal camper cabins.

 Savanna Portage State Park